Five tips for greater social media engagement

-Firstly, what is a social media engagement?
+Firstly, what is social media engagement?
 Engagements count as comments, likes, link clicks, saves, shares or any other interaction on your posts.
-There are many benefits to increasing social media engagement; it has the potential to significantly increase your reach, conversions, traffic to site and, ultimately, build deeper connections with your audience.
+There are many benefits to increasing social media engagement; it has the potential to significantly increase your reach, conversions, and traffic to your site and, ultimately, build deeper connections with your audience.

 Here are five simple ways to increase your engagement right now.

 Before you can work towards increasing your engagement, start by working out your current engagement rates.
 That means asking how often your audience is engaging with you, through what channels, and with what content.

 There are many methods to working out your engagement rate, but a common formula for calculating it is:

 Engagement rate = (total engagements per post/reach per post) * 100

 Once you know where your starting point is, you’ve got to know what you’re aiming for.
 Being specific with your goals will help you plan how you’re going to achieve them.

 - Increase post comments in July by 15% compared to the previous month, from 265 to 305 comments

 ...is so specific that you can set a clear plan to achieve it.
 One tactic for doing this is by writing strong call-to-actions (CTAs) that encourage commenting, or publishing content that evokes discussion.